-In these changing times it has become so important to remain politically active, stay informed, hold our politicians accountable, and keep on top of our representatives to make sure they are representing our best interests.
+In these changing times it has become so important to remain politically active, stay informed, hold our politicians and corporations accountable, and keep on top of our representatives to make sure they are representing our best interests.
 Please, support the actions and issues that matter to YOU.

 I will do my best to keep up with what is happening in our government and post the latest petitions and calls to action.
 Please, check in daily.

 President Trump’s spring regulatory agenda throws out hard-fought protections for workers